Harvesting of forest

 Applications for permits for regeneration felling in montane forests

-In 2022, the Swedish Forest Agency received applications for permits for regeneration felling of montane forests on 5,707 hectares of productive forest land.
-This is a decrease of 57 percent compared to 2021.
+In 2024, the Swedish Forest Agency received applications for permits for regeneration felling in montane forests for 9,043 hectares of productive forest land.
+This is a decrease of 27 percent compared with 2023.
 Applications for regeneration felling in montane forests since 1995 are shown in Figure 5.

-In May 2020, a ruling from the Land and Environment Court of Appeal stated that forest owners who have been denied permission to harvest in montane forests are entitled to compensation from the state, corresponding to 125 percent of the forest's market value.
-As a result, in 2020–2021 we could see that applications for felling of montane forests increased sharply.
-Although the area in applications has decreased in 2022, they are larger than any of the years before the Land and Environment Court of Appeal's ruling.
+In May 2020, the Land and Environment Court of Appeal ruled that forest owners who have been denied a permit for felling in montane forests are entitled to compensation from the state, corresponding to 125 percent of the forest's market value.
+As a result of the ruling, a sharp increase in applications for felling in montane forests can be seen.

 Applications for permits for regeneration felling in valuable broadleaved forests